LionsWrath/blog/about.md

-I was invited as a speaker about Hackerspaces and the field of Computer Science in the following events: Latin American Free Hardware Forum in 2015 (A sub event of the bigger [LATINOWARE](https://twitter.com/latinoware)), opening week of freshman's in the course of civil engineering () and the opening week of freshman's in the course of electrical engineering.
+I was invited as a speaker about Hackerspaces and the field of Computer Science in the following events: Latin American Free Hardware Forum in 2015 (A sub event of the bigger [LATINOWARE](https://twitter.com/latinoware)), opening week of freshman's in the course of civil engineering (2017) and the opening week of freshman's in the course of electrical engineering (2017).

 ### Courses